liuliu/dflat/README.md

 The test device is a iPhone 11 Pro with 64GB memory.

 **A Disclaimer**: you should take a grain of salt for any benchmark numbers.
 These numbers I presented here simply to demonstrate some pathological cases for frameworks involved.
 It shouldn't be taken out of this context.
-In practice, structured data persistence systems rarely are the bottom-neck.
+In practice, structured data persistence systems rarely are the bottle-neck.
 It is more important to understand how you use it rather than what's the raw numbers in a light-workload device looks like.

 The code for `app:Benchmarks` was compiled in Release mode (`--compilation-mode=opt`) with `-whole-module-optimization` on.
 The WCDB Benchmark was compiled in Release mode whatever that means in their project file.